djvanderlaan/reclin2/vignettes/introduction.md

 Other functions to generate pairs are:

 - `pair`: generate all possible pairs
-- `pairs_minsim`: generate pairs that have minimum similarity score (e.g. should agree on at least one variable in a set of given variables).
+- `pair_minsim`: generate pairs that have minimum similarity score (e.g. should agree on at least one variable in a set of given variables).
 Can be computationally intensive as all records have to be compared.